~ 6 MIN READ

 Creating a Balanced Scorecard in Excel is a bright idea, but only under the right conditions.
 This template will help you get started.

 Creating a Balanced Scorecard (BSC) is one of the best strategic moves an organization of any size can make.
-If you’re beginning to look into scorecarding for your organization, you’re likely trying to figure out what tool to build it in, and Excel is on your list.
+If you’re beginning to look into scorecarding for your organization, you’re likely trying to figure out what tool to build it in, and Excel (or another spreadsheet tool) is on your list.
 This is a great, cost-effective option for many companies that are just getting started with a BSC.

 Below, we’ll point out your best options for Balanced Scorecard management, describe the pros and cons of creating your Balanced Scorecard in Excel, building it yourself, or using software, and explain how you can get started as soon as possible.

 Before deciding what medium you want to use to create your Balanced Scorecard, you need to look at all your options.
 The most typical options are to purchase scorecarding software, build your own software or scorecarding solution, or use Excel or PowerPoint.
 Each option has it’s benefits and drawbacks—let’s examine each:

 Software: One of the most important questions to keep in mind when looking for reporting software is whether the benefits will outweigh the costs.
 Purchasing software that can provide a positive ROI is a must—and achieving a great return on investment is an attainable goal.
 Also, keep in mind that there are certain things you should demand from your reporting software vendor, like excellent support and great customer service.
 All in all, software helps organizations that are more mature in their management processes.

 Build Your Own: There are a lot of considerations that need to be examined if you’re considering building a scorecard solution.
 You need to examine: